 To help our students achieve success, we create a custom Chrysalis academic plan for each student.
-Upon arrival, our academic team develops a specialized curriculum and schedule with each student to fit her particular interests and academic needs depending on her personal academic history and learning style.
-All core courses are teacher-led, and class sizes remain small, with an average of five or six students.
-Our goal is to provide an intimate academic and therapeutic setting designed to promote self-confidence, personal accountability and integrity among our students.
+Upon arrival, our academic team develops a specialized schedule with each student to fit her particular interests and academic needs.
+We take in to considering individual learning style and educational testing.
+All core courses are teacher-led, and class sizes remain small, with an average of six students.
+Our goal is to provide an intimate academic setting designed to meet student's therapeutic needs in the classroom.

-State-certified teachers apply creative and advanced techniques for every core class.
-Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to science art to music.
-Teachers also teach skills that prepare her for college and a professional career.
-We have academic advisors who looks at realistic plans for students’ futures and helps guide seniors through college applications.
+State-certified teachers use creative and advanced techniques for every core class.
+Our teachers find ways to engage a girl’s individual strengths and interests, from creative writing to science, art and music.
+Instructors also teach skills that prepare students for college and a professional career.
+We have a school counselor who looks at realistic plans for students’ futures, and helps guide seniors through college applications.
 In fact, because of the confidence and success experienced in and out of our classrooms, the majority of our program graduates go on to pursue higher education.